-The property allows one pet per unit, of the following types: 1 Dog - 35 pounds or less (at maturity).
+The property allows one pet per unit, of the following types: cat or dog, weight restriction is 35 pounds or less at maturity.
+Any other common pets (birds, fish, hamsters, etc.) must have special permission from Management.
 Refer to the Pet Policy for tenant pet care responsibilities.
-A Pet Deposit is not required.